dominiksalvet/asus-fan-control/contributing.md

 sudo FALLBACK_ADDR=<addr> FALLBACK_TEMPS='<temps>' asus-fan-control set-temps default
 ```

-> Keep in mind that until the support for your model is added, you have to use the `FALLBACK` environment variables for any asus-fan-control invocation with root permissions.
+> Keep in mind that until the support for your device is added, you have to use the `FALLBACK` environment variables for any asus-fan-control invocation with root permissions.
 Then, you will be able to use asus-fan-control normally.

 Once it works, try to find suitable temperatures and continue as stated in the [Suggestions and questions](#suggestions-and-questions) section.